Liam's 4-In-A-Row

 New Mechanics

-Almost all of the game exists on a screen-space or world-space canvas, the only non-UI game-objects are the counters and visual effects.
+Almost all of the game's objects exist on a screen-space or world-space canvas, the only non-UI game-objects are the counters and visual effects.

 Lobby Browser